The contest is open to AgHeritage customer-owners and the general public who live within our service area.

 Entries are limited to three per person and submissions should be made by the photographer.
 Parties submitting photos certify that they have permission of all individuals shown in each photo and all individuals owning property in each photo.

-After the entry period has closed, all qualifying photos submitted will be posted to the AgHeritage website.
-The winner and runners-up will be chosen by an online voting process open to the general public.
+After the entry period has closed, all qualifying photos submitted will be judged by independent marketing professionals.
+The top 3 will be posted to the AgHeritage website for the online voting open to the general public to select 1st, 2nd, and 3rd places.
 So, encourage your friends and family to vote.

 All photos submitted may or may not be used by AgHeritage in the social media photo contest.
 We reserve the right to not display any image for any reason.
 Common reasons for us not using an image submitted may include low quality, improper orientation, or anything else that goes against submission guidelines.
 We cannot guarantee that all submissions will be accepted.